 Reliable web hosting is essential if you're going to run a successful business website.
-It provides the foundations on which your site will be based.
+It provides the foundations on which your website will be based

 If you trade online, you can’t afford to suffer from downtime.